armbian/documentation/docs/Developer-Guide_Adding-Board-Family.md

 ---
+seo_title: "Armbian: add a new board or board family"
 description: "Add a new board or board family to the Armbian build framework, with example pull requests showing the config and patch changes needed for ARM SBCs."
 ---